FabriZZio/fabrizzio.github.com/source/_posts/2012-11-01-monitoring-with-statsd-and-graphite.markdown

     \StatsD\StatsD::setDefaultHandler(new \StatsD\UdpHandler($config->monitoring->host));
     \StatsD\StatsD::setDefaultNamespace($config->monitoring->namespace); // ex.: some-application.production

 The namespace you define in StatsD should differ per application.
-Graphite will create these namespaces automatically in its graphical interface, so once your monitoring environment is set up, there is zero configuration for your next application.
-New statistics will also be added automagically.
+Graphite will create these namespaces automatically in its graphical interface.
+Dots in stats names will translate in a folder in the Graphite interface.
+Once your monitoring environment is set up, there is zero configuration for your next application.

+{% img /images/blog/monitoring_tree.png %}

+Adding a new location where you want to track your application requires one line of code and a originally chosen measurement name:

-Increment a counter stat:
+Increment a counter stat: (mind the `.count` suffix, resulting in aggregated data using sum)

-    \StatsD\StatsD::getInstance()->increment('some-stat'); // will be rendered in Graphite under some-application.production.some-stat
+    \StatsD\StatsD::getInstance()->increment('my-little-pony.jumps.count');

 Timer stat:

-    \StatsD\StatsD::getInstance()->time('some-stat', $timeInMilliseconds);
+    \StatsD\StatsD::getInstance()->time('my-little-pony.brush_hair', $timeInMilliseconds);

 More details on using the StatsD PHP library can be found in its [repository](http://github.com/FabriZZio/statsd-php).
 Libraries for other languages can be found in the original Etsy's [StatsD repository](http://github.com/etsy/statsd).

+## It's fun!
+Monitoring is fun, seriously.
+As a developer, you can actually _see_ your application being used.
+You can easily track errors and/or performance after new releases and when implementing new functionality, you should integrate measuring points from the start.

+No matter what project your are currently working on, it'll pay off.